lucashkaplan/full_stack_open/README.md

 - Copy this to the backend
     - `cd ../../part3/phonebook`
     - `cp -r ../../part2/phonebook/dist/ ./`
-- Run the backend server (which serves the frontend):
+- Run the backend server (which serves the frontend as well):
     - `npm run dev`
+- Open the application at: http://localhost:3001/